pedscoffee/PhysicianPromptEngineering/cpt-calculator.md

             }
         });

-        // Add independent historian as 1 item to Category 1 count if (state.data.includes('independent_historian')) {
+        // Check for independent historian
-            category1Count += 1;
-        }
+        const hasIndependentHistorian = state.data.includes('independent_historian');

         // Check Category 2 and 3
         const hasCategory2 = state.data.includes('independent_interpretation');
         const hasCategory3 = state.data.includes('discussion_management');

+        // --- HIGH/EXTENSIVE (Level 3) ---
-        // HIGH/EXTENSIVE: Must meet at least 2 out of 3 categories
+        // Must meet at least 2 out of 3 categories:
-        // Category 1: Any combination of 3 from Category 1 items
+        // 1.
+Cat 1: Any combination of 3 from Category 1 items *including* the independent historian
-        // Category 2: Independent interpretation
+        // 2.
+Cat 2: Independent interpretation
-        // Category 3: Discussion of management
+        // 3.
+Cat 3: Discussion of management

         let highCategoriesMet = 0;
+        // Count for Cat 1 at the High level (3+ items) let cat1HighCount = category1Count;
+        if (hasIndependentHistorian) {
+            cat1HighCount += 1; // Independent Historian counts as 1 for Cat 1
+        }

-        if (category1Count >= 3) highCategoriesMet++;
+        if (cat1HighCount >= 3) highCategoriesMet++;
         if (hasCategory2) highCategoriesMet++;
         if (hasCategory3) highCategoriesMet++;

         if (highCategoriesMet >= 2) {
             return 3; // HIGH/EXTENSIVE
         }

+        // --- MODERATE (Level 2) ---
-        // MODERATE: Must meet at least 1 out of 3 categories
+        // Must meet at least 1 out of 3 categories: (3+ Cat 1 items, Cat 2, Cat 3)
-        // Category 1: Any combination of 3 from Category 1 items
-        // Category 2: Independent interpretation
-        // Category 3: Discussion of management

-        let moderateCategoriesMet = 0;
-        if (category1Count >= 3) moderateCategoriesMet++;
-        if (hasCategory2) moderateCategoriesMet++;
-        if (hasCategory3) moderateCategoriesMet++;

-        if (moderateCategoriesMet >= 1) {
+        // We can reuse the highCategoriesMet calculation but check for 1 if (highCategoriesMet >= 1) {
             return 2; // MODERATE
         }

+        // --- LOW/LIMITED (Level 1) ---
-        // LOW/LIMITED: Must meet requirements of at least 1 of 2 categories
+        // Must meet requirements of at least 1 of 2 categories:
-        // Category 1: Any combination of 2 from Category 1 items
+        // 1.
+Cat 1: Any combination of 2 from Category 1 items (excluding independent historian)
-        // Category 2: Assessment requiring independent historian(s)
+        // 2.
+Cat 2: Assessment requiring independent historian(s)

+        // Note: The logic for Cat 1 (2 from Cat 1 items) should probably use the non-historian count.
+        // Let's use the actual items that meet the Low criteria:
+        // Cat 1 (2 items): review_external_notes, review_test_results, order_test

+        let cat1LowCount = category1Count; // This already has the count of non-historian items

-        if (category1Count >= 2) {
+        if (cat1LowCount >= 2) {
             return 1; // LOW/LIMITED
         }

+        if (hasIndependentHistorian) {
+            return 1; // LOW/LIMITED (Independent historian is also sufficient for low level data) }

-        // If we have less than 2 Category 1 items, it's MINIMAL/STRAIGHTFORWARD
+        // If we haven't met any of the above criteria, it's MINIMAL/STRAIGHTFORWARD return 0;
-        return 0;
     }